0,00 USD

 Strict Musical Standards – The band does not settle for subpar music, always ensuring high-quality compositions and arrangements.

-Selective Performances – Magnum Band does not overexpose itself but maintains exclusivity by choosing prestigious venues and events.
+Selective Performances – Magnum Band does not overexpose itself, instead maintaining exclusivity by choosing prestigious venues and events.

 Timeless Sound – The band’s sophisticated blend of Konpa and Jazz appeals to older and younger audiences.